jhcknzzm/Federated-Learning-Backdoor/README.md

 --params: experimental configuration file (these files are saved at /utils, one can change the configuration parameters in it as needed)

-You also can run the following .sh files in /FL_Backdoor_NLP to reproduce our experimental results of all NLP tasks.

-`nohup bash run_NLP_tasks.sh`

 The results will be saved at /saved_benign_loss, /saved_benign_acc, /saved_backdoor_acc, and saved_backdoor_loss.